David Bowie Fast Facts

 June 25, 2004 - While on tour, visits a hospital in Hamburg, Germany, for treatment of pain in his arm.
 Doctors later discover a blocked artery and perform an angioplasty.

 December 7, 2015 - "Lazarus," written by Bowie and Edna Walsh, opens off-Broadway at the New York City Workshop.
-The musical is based on the science fiction novel "The Man Who Fell to Earth," in which Bowie played the lead role in the 1976 movie version.
+The musical is based on the science fiction novel "The Man Who Fell to Earth."
+Bowie starred in the 1976 movie adaptation of the book.

 January 8, 2016 - The album "Blackstar" is released.